MicrosoftDocs/ATADocs/ATADocs/install-ata-step3.md

 [Step 4 »](install-ata-step4.md)

 ## Step 3.
 Download the ATA Gateway setup package
-After configuring the domain connectivity settings you can download the ATA Gateway setup package.
+After configuring the domain connectivity settings, you can download the ATA Gateway setup package.
 The ATA Gateway can be installed on a dedicated server or on a domain controller.
-If you install it on a domain controller, it will be installed as an ATA Lightweight Gateway.
+If you install it on a domain controller, it is installed as an ATA Lightweight Gateway.
 For more information on the ATA Lightweight Gateway, see [ATA Architecture](ata-architecture.md).

-Click Download Gateway Setup in the list of steps at the top of the page to go to the Gateways page.:
+Click **Download Gateway Setup** in the list of steps at the top of the page to go to the **Gateways** page.

 ![ATA gateway configuration settings](media/ATA_1.7-welcome-download-gateway.PNG)